Featured products and servicesadvertise here

 The Apache HTTP Server is a popular open source web server by the Apache Software Foundation.

 Unix is a range of operating systems originally developed at Bell Labs.
-This contains Unix and Unix-like system, such as Linux.
+This contains Unix and Unix-like systems, such as Linux.

 The technology score rates a site based on its technologies in a range from 0 to 100.
 It consists in a popularity score (how many sites use the same technologies), a traffic score (how much traffic have other sites using the same technologies) and a version score (how many sites use more recent technology versions).
 Quality alerts also affect the rating.